Tap to Donate (Contactless donations)

 Visit the Stripe website for a list of supported devices.

-Note: If using a personal device, never store your personal cards in the device case.
+If you are using a personal device, never store your personal cards in the device case.
 Proximity to the device's NFC chip may result in donations being charged to your card instead of the giver's card!

 Top Tip!
 Locking a kiosk device with guided access

-You can restrict a Tap to Donate device to a single app, which is useful for devices that are left unattended at a Giving Kiosk.
-You can set a time limit and customise which features, hardware buttons, and areas of the screen are available on the device, and prevent the app from being forced to close or logged out.
+You can lock a Tap to Donate device to a single app, which is useful for devices that are left unattended at a Giving Kiosk.
+You can set a time limit and customise which features, hardware buttons and areas of the screen are available on the device and prevent the app from being forced to close or logged out.

 Click here for help with iOS iPhone Guided Access and here for help with Android App Pinning.
 A range of third-party 'guided access' apps is also available for Android devices.